renebaumann3000/gist_project/README.md

 ### Image Upload:

 User are able to upload images to their profile and to the blog articles.

+### Default Images:

+Default images are automatically created for the user profile and articles if no own images are uploaded.

 ## Features left to implement (because it's a real life project, these features are really planend for the next 6-12 months):